-SJJPA aims to continue to increase service between Sacramento and Merced.
-This purpose of this increase in frequency is twofold: 1) accommodate increasing demand for business travel and leisure day trips; and 2) provide a connection from Sacramento and Northern San Joaquin Valley to the high-speed rail system at the Merced Station.
-While improvements being planned as part of the 8th and 9th Daily Round-Trips will help prepare the corridor for the future, additional infrastructure projects will be needed to reach eight intercity round-trips, especially between Stockton and Merced.
+SJJPA aims to continue to increase intercity service between Sacramento and Merced.
+The purpose of this increase in frequency is twofold: 1) accommodate increasing demand for business travel and leisure day trips; and 2) provide a connection from Sacramento and Northern San Joaquin Valley to the high-speed rail system at the Merced Station.
+While improvements being planned as part of the 8th and 9th Daily Round-Trips will help prepare the corridor for the future, additional infrastructure projects will be needed to reach seven intercity round-trips, especially between Stockton and Merced.

-Elements of achieving eight round-trips will include: increasing the capacity of Robert J. Cabral Station in downtown Stockton, constructing the grade separation of the Stockton Diamond (i.e. the intersection of UPRR Fresno Subdivision and the BNSF Stockton Subdivision), double-tracking projects work as necessary, the MITC Project to enable the multi-modal connection with the Merced-Bakersfield HSR Interim Operating Segment, construction of a new maintenance facility, and the procurement of additional rolling stock.
-The full extent of improvements required to reach eight daily round-trips are still being determined which will require additional improvements and/or capital access fees along the Sacramento Subdivision.
+Elements of achieving seven round-trips will include: increasing the capacity of Robert J. Cabral Station in downtown Stockton, constructing the grade separation of the Stockton Diamond (i.e. the intersection of UPRR Fresno Subdivision and the BNSF Stockton Subdivision), construction of double-tracking projects as necessary based on the service plan for corridor expansion, the MITC Project to enable the multi-modal connection with the Merced-Bakersfield HSR Interim Operating Segment, construction of a new maintenance facility, and the procurement of additional rolling stock.
+The full extent of improvements required to reach seven daily round-trips are still being determined which will require additional improvements and/or capital access fees along the Sacramento Subdivision.
 One of the additional intercity round-trips is expected to utilize one of the slots from the ACE extension to Merced along the UPRR between Stockton and Merced.
 Optimization of both scheduling and equipment has the potential to reduce the need for physical infrastructure.
 In addition to optimization, capital access fees are being considered as another approach to constructing infrastructure directly.